yukiitohand/crism_toolbox/README.md

 # crism_toolbox
 MRO CRISM data analysis toolkit

 This toolbox is an MATLAB interface for handling MRO CRISM database([http://pds-geosciences.wustl.edu/missions/mro/crism.htm](http://pds-geosciences.wustl.edu/missions/mro/crism.htm)).
 You can download images into your local database organized in a same (or similar) way as the pds server.
 Resolving image locations and filenames can be simply done.
 You can directly work with PDS file without converting into CAT format.
-If you work on a large number of images, then this will be useful.
+If you work on a large number of images given observation IDs, then this will be useful.

 ## Requirement
 Some of my tooboxes are necessary.